 About the organization

 Kökar is a small island located in the Central Baltic Sea.
 It is an archipelago with an area of 2,165 square kilometers, whereof only 64 sq. km is land.
 The island is blessed with a freshwater lake.
-The number of all-year residents is 250, the summer residents are 2,500 and the number of yearly visitors is about 25,000 and peaks in summertime.
+The number of year-round residents is 250, the summer residents are 2,500 and the number of yearly visitors is about 25,000 and peaks in summertime.
 Our level of resilience and ecological, economic and social sustainability is of utter importance to us, including management of natural and cultural resources, infrastructure, transports, energy and water.
 We therefore intend to develop a long-term sustainable plan for Kökar, thus paving the way for other small islands whether being municipalities or on a sub-municipal administrative level.

 To find out more, visit the webpage: www.kokar.ax